 Understanding the historical trends in average salary provides valuable insights into a region’s economic development and labour market dynamics.
 In the context of the United Kingdom, the average salary has witnessed significant fluctuations over the past few decades.
 Factors such as inflation, government policies, industrial growth, and global economic conditions have played a crucial role in shaping these trends.

 During the late 20th century, the average salary saw steady growth, reflecting the country’s economic prosperity.
 However, events like the financial crisis of 2008 led to stagnation and even decline in some sectors.
 Recent years have shown a gradual recovery, with the technology and finance sectors leading the way.
-The analysis of historical trends in average salary in the UK helps policymakers, economists, and businesses in strategic planning and decision-making.
+The analysis of historical trends in average salary in the UK helps policymakers, economists, and businesses with strategic planning and decision-making.

-The average salary in the UK for the self-employed
+What is the average salary in the UK for the self-employed

 According to PayScale, the average salary UK self-employed people earn in the UK is £35,904.
 The highest UK average wage goes to dentists, whose average annual wage is £71,705; physiotherapists, £44,884; and bricklayers, £42,054.
 The lowest paid include software engineers at £20,347, graphic designers at £21,689, and freelance photographers at £24,434.